Hong Kong’s best chicken wings

-This tiny spot atop Peel Street has a hip Korean pub vibe, complete with some outdoor seats.
+This tiny spot atop Peel Street has a hip Korean pub vibe, complete with outdoor seating.
 Stop by for house-infused soju cocktails and Korean-influenced snacks.
 Though not exactly Korean, Edition’s parmesan chicken wings marry succulent chicken and salty cheese to make a winning combo.
 Edition’s salt and pepper, spicy and garlic wings are well worth a try, too.
 In fact, all of Edition’s snacks make for excellent drinking accompaniments.

 Chicken and beer are a match made in heaven, so it should come as no surprise that Roundhouse, a specialist in both, serves some of Hong Kong’s best chicken wings.
 There’s sweet relief for anyone who loves wings but hates nibbling around the bones, as Roundhouse’s are served boneless.
 They come in some classic varieties including buffalo, lemon garlic, honey garlic or the ominous ‘Explosive’ wings, named for their spiciness.
 Shouldn’t be a problem, though, what with all that cold beer.